studuino/vah/README.md

 - [X] Full text search
 - [ ] Auth with Password and Social Media Buttons
 - [ ] Basic offline mode
-- [X] Docker compose
+- [X] Docker compose:
+  - Local: Hasura Instance, PGAdmin instance
+  - Production Deploy Script
 - Code Exmaples
   - [ ] Fill database with fake data for testing

 ## Philosophy
 - Every part can be separated into other technologies, different frontent and libraries.
-Graphql allways be the aquitecture/design connector between parts.
-So it is possible to chage Vue for React and MongoDb from another DB.
+Graphql needs to be the aquitecture/design connector between parts.
+So it is possible to chage Vue for React and Postgres with another DB.
 Tho these technoligies are state of the art right now, with huge communities, support and documentation.
 - Best Development Experience as possible (DX)
 - Posibility to deploy all at once or in difference microservices.
 - Offline First approach for best user exeperience and accesibility.